 - What are the five most important values you would like to see represented in your organizational culture?

 - Are these values compatible with your current organizational culture?
 Do they exist now?
 If not, why not?
-If they are so important, why are you not attaining these values?
+If they are so important, why aren't you attaining these values now?

-- Are your mission and vision clearly articulated and disseminated so that employees can attain a clear understanding of the organization's direction and where they fit within it?
+- Are your mission, vision, and values clearly articulated and disseminated so that employees have a clear understanding of the organization's direction and where they and their goals fit within it?

 Change the Organizational Culture

-- Executive support: Executives in the organization must support the cultural change, and in ways beyond verbal support.
-They must show behavioral support for the cultural change.
-Executives must lead the change by changing their own behaviors.
-It is extremely important for executives to consistently support the change.
+- Executives must support cultural change in ways beyond verbal assent.
+They must show support for cultural change by changing their own behaviors.

 Additional Ways to Change the Organizational Culture

-- Practice effective communication: keeping all employees informed about the organizational culture change process ensures commitment and success.
+- Keeping all employees informed about the organizational culture change process ensures commitment and success.
 Telling employees what is expected of them is critical for effective organizational culture change.

-- Review organizational structure: changing the physical structure of the company to align it with the desired organizational culture may be necessary.
-As an example, in a small company, four distinct business units competing for a product, customers, and internal support resources, may not support the creation of an effective organizational culture.
-These units are unlikely to align to support the overall success of the business.
+- You may need to change the physical structure of the company to align with the desired organizational culture.
+For example, a small company with four distinct business units competing for a product, customers, and internal support resources may not support an effective organizational culture and the overall success of the business.

-You can change your organizational culture to support the accomplishment of your business goals.
-Changing the organizational culture requires time, commitment, planning and proper execution—but you can do it.
+But with time, commitment, planning, and proper execution, you can change your organizational culture to support the accomplishment of key your business goals and needed outcomes.
 Yes, you can.